ndd21/PHYS281/docs/glossary.md

 passed to the function in any order provided the keyword identifier is used, if not used then the arguments must be given in the order in the function definition.

+## Linting

+Linting is the automatic checking of code, using an analysis tool called a [linter](https://en.wikipedia.org/wiki/Lint_(software)), for any errors or bugs.
+In Python, these might be include unclosed brackets, incompatible indents, missing colons are function definitions, etc.

 ## Method

 In Python, a method is how a [function](#function) within a class is referred to.